 The Care and Protection Act provides for mandatory reporting of children at risk of significant harm.

-NOTE: Any concern regarding the safety, welfare or wellbeing of a student must be reported to the Principal.
+NOTE: any concern regarding the safety, welfare and wellbeing of a student must be reported to the Principal or their delegate if the Principal is not available.